spamegg1/reviews/courses/ProgLangA/week3/hw2/README.md

 We have some method of generating hundreds of random inputs.
 A library like Haskell's `Quickcheck` would do this for us, but we don't have that in SML, so we'll still be writing some data "by hand".

-In our case, this would be randomly generated inputs of a starting deck and starting goal pairs.
+In our case, this would be randomly generated pairs of a starting deck and a starting goal.
 For example, we would have hundreds of decks like

 ```haskell
 val cards: card list = [(Hearts, Num 2), (Spades, Num 7), (Clubs, Jack), (Diamonds, Ace)]